mzattera/b2fJ/docs/index.md

 # Expanding b2fJ

+## Porting to other platforms

+Under `src\platform` there is one folder for each of the supported platforms.
+Each folder contains (hopefully) all the code that is dependant on a particular (cross)compiler or platfrom.

+To port b2fJ to a new platform, just create a new folder by copying an existing one, then change the source files contained therein.
+The code comments explain what needs to be implemented.

+## Building the library

 Under `src\java\classes` you can find the source code for the class library distributed together with b2fJ; this is made up of several classes that replace the default Java library and some custom classes to support features of the target platform (e.g. C64 sprites).

-## Building the library

 You can improve the library by adding your classes or extending the existing ones; afterwards, the classes need to be compiled and put in a file
 `classes.jar` under `lib` folder.
 The file `build.xml` that you can find in the `src` folder is an Ant script that serves this purpose.